Interdiction Attorneys in Baton Rouge

 If a person has failed to execute a durable powers of attorney and has become incapacitated, it may be necessary for a family member or interested party to file legal proceedings to establish the person as incapacitated.
 This legal process is called interdiction.
 Other states may refer to these proceedings as “guardianship”.

 If you need help navigating the interdiction process, we urge you to request a complimentary phone consultation with our knowledgeable estate planning lawyers at Losavio & DeJean, LLC, The Louisiana Elder Law Firm.
 Our Baton Rouge interdiction attorneys give a voice to families in need of comprehensive legal counsel.

 Call (800) 835-5864 to get started on your case.

 To be deemed incapacitated, a person must be unable to consistently make or communicate reasoned decisions regarding the care of his or her person and property.
 If you wish to establish a family member as legally incapacitated, you will face the lengthy and complex legal proceeding of interdiction.

 - Filing a lawsuit against the person to be interdicted

 - Appointing an attorney to represent that person during the proceedings

 - Receiving a judgment finding incapacity of that person and appointing a curator

-Once a person is appointed as an incapacitated person’s curator, they can administer the incapacitated person’s property and make decisions on their behalf.
-There will be an ongoing duty to provide an accounting and to file pleadings to approve transactions by the Court.
+Once a person is appointed as an incapacitated person’s curator, they can administer the incapacitated person’s property and make decisions on the person's behalf.
+There will be an ongoing duty to provide accounting and to file pleadings to approve transactions by the Court.